 “Destination: Discoverer of Antarctica” –About Stonington’s Nathaniel Palmer, a sea captain

-The Old Lighthouse Museum of the Stonington Historical Society, is listed on the National Register of Historic Places, National Park Service, U.S. Department of the Interior.
+The Stonington Harbor Lighthouse, now a museum of the Stonington Historical Society, is listed on the National Register of Historic Places, National Park Service, U.S. Department of the Interior.

 Nomination, National Register of Historic Places, Bruce Clouette, Ph.D., 1976.